FFmpeg/FFV1/ffv1.md

 +---+---+---+---+
 ```

-The labels for these relative samples are made of the first letters of the words Top, Left and Right.
+The labels for these relative `Samples` are made of the first letters of the words Top, Left and Right.

 ## Median Predictor

-The prediction for any sample value at position `X` may be computed based upon the relative neighboring values of `l`, `t`, and `tl` via this equation:
+The prediction for any `Sample` value at position `X` may be computed based upon the relative neighboring values of `l`, `t`, and `tl` via this equation:

 `median(l, t, l + t - tl)`.